 I do a lot of looking into a game’s fandom after I clear the game, and since clearing FFVII, I’ve seen a few retrospectives and looks-back that give FFVII credit for things that it didn’t really do first or even particularly well for the era, or even outright saying that other games of the era had never certain things that they actually had!
 Sometimes, like I said in the previous paragraph, these things that “no other game had done” actually occurred within the Final Fantasy series itself!
 And these are looks-back, as in “criticism done by people who are now in their thirties, many of whom have worked in games for years, and should know better!”
 I don’t want to use this evident nostalgia to outright reject the criticism of others, but as I said repeatedly in my look at KH2, a first impression is a powerful thing, and there’s something to be said about proper historical context even if you’re like me and try to separate legacy from quality when trying to analyze both.

 There was one piece of FFVII criticism that I read after playing the game that resonated with me very strongly.
 It didn’t come any review of the game or franchise, but a video by George Weidman of Super Bunnyhop, which took a look at Japanese gaming restaurants.
 You can see the sequence in question here, but I’ll describe it: Weidman and his friends are at Square Enix’s Artnia café in Tokyo (I can’t say for certain whether any of the people visible or heard in the video are Weidman himself, but he must be there somewhere).
 Having purchase a parfait themed after Aeris/Aerith, one of the diners decides to stab the parfait with butter knife.
 As you do.
-While this is happening, another diner monotones the following: “Oh no, it’s the most emotionally intense moment of my seven-year-old life.”
+While this is happening, another diner monotones: “Oh no, it’s the most emotionally intense moment of my seven-year-old life.”
 People talk about nostalgia a lot, but it was definitely that monotone comment that really turned a lightbulb on in my head and made FFVII suddenly come into focus for me.

 Moving on from nostalgia and gameplay, we’ll come to specific elements from the narrative.
 We have a cartoonishly evil company in the opening hours that I think was a pathetic writing job, but Rufus’ version of Shinra, a practical but still evil company, takes up more screen time and I feel more than balances out the original problems.
 On the flip side: I found and find Midgar to be more interesting as a setting than the rest of the world, but Midgar is forgotten for so long that in the end I almost forgot all about its positives!
 The Lifestream is an interesting and engaging concept heads and above the central conceits the previous Final Fantasy games (even if it doesn’t have that unique “mythic touch” of the first two FFL games that I keep harping about), but I find myself less-than-engaged with the space alien plot that takes over around the half-way point.